michaldyczko/pytorch-parametrizations/README.md

 ## register_spectral_parametrization

 This function registers the spectral parametrization for every Conv2d and ConvTranspose2d layer in a given module.

-### Usage
+### Usagev

 ```python
 import torch